nico-nacq/ludihealth-pe/README.md

 A two days project made during the second edition of the LudiHealth game-jam.
 This is a proof of concept for a video game that would encourage teenagers to get informations about endocrine disruptors.

-Synopsis: an futur version of the player is sick and hacks player's phone to communicate with the past and revert bad habits to improve their health.
+Synopsis: A futur version of the player is sick and hacks player's phone to communicate with the past and revert bad habits to improve their health.

 ## TRY IT !